State Farm Homeowners Insurance Review of 2023

-As we mentioned above, both companies have excellent customer support, but Liberty Mutual has fewer complaints than State Farm–although we should note that State Farm still receives far fewer complaints than the average company.
+As we mentioned above, both companies have excellent customer support.
+However, Liberty Mutual has fewer complaints than State Farm–although we should note that State Farm still receives far fewer complaints than the average company.

 The average cost of insurance is another area where State Farm comes out on top; their average cost is $110 per month compared to $130 for Liberty Mutual.

-Both companies have useful and user-friendly websites with an array of resources and options, but Liberty Mutual has the edge because they provide quotes online and State Farm requires customers to contact an agent for a full quote.
+Both companies have useful and user-friendly websites with an array of resources and options.
+Still, Liberty Mutual has the edge because they provide quotes online, and State Farm requires customers to contact an agent for a full quote.

 Read a full Liberty Mutual home insurance review.

 State Farm vs. Allstate

 - Available in 50 states & Washington, D.C.

 Allstate is another well-known insurance carrier that provides homeowners insurance in all 50 states, like State Farm.